microsoft/pxt-arcade/docs/examples/bouncer-bucket.md

 ### Playing the game

 There are two modes of play: single ball and multiple balls.
 Press the **A** button to drop a single ball and press the **B** to drop `10` balls at once.
 The single ball mode runs for `45` seconds and the multiple ball mode runs for `30` seconds.
-The player trys to catch as many balls as possible while the time counts down.
+The player tries to catch as many balls as possible while the time counts down.

 ## Game program